by Josh Davis, on Oct 26, 2021 5:36:47 PM

 - Child Labor Laws

-Each state or city is different in factors such as economic stability, industries, and challenges.
+Each state or even city is different in factors such as economic stability, industries, and challenges.
 More importantly, some states have comprehensive state laws that go well beyond federal regulations, whereas others rely heavily on federal law.
 For example, Oregon labor laws are known for being some of the most extensive, often going well above and beyond federal labor law requirements.

 As such, it's important to develop an employee handbook that will adequately cater to multiple states, should your business reside in multiple states, and update it on a recurring basis or as new laws evolve and existing laws are amended.